AlexanderGenin/system-design/public/articles/music-streaming/index.md

 Today, we will be creating an architecture for a service like Spotify or Apple Music.
 I recommend visiting these apps to have a better understanding of their functionality.
 These services are extremely popular; for instance, last year alone, Spotify and Apple Music generated revenues of approximately $4.1 and $5.5 billion, with their user base exceeding 600 million and 100 million monthly active users, respectively.
 Here you can find more [detailed statistics](https://explodingtopics.com/blog/music-streaming-stats).

 There's a high chance you're using them too, or even listening to one of them right now while reading this article.
-So, I hope by the end of it, you will see what could be happening behind the scenes of your favorite music app.
+So, I hope by the end of it, you will see what could be happening behind the scenes of your favorite music app!

 The plan for the article is as close to a real-world scenario as possible.
-First, we gather the requirements from the business, both functional and non-functional.
+First, we gather the requirements from the business, both _functional_ and _non-functional_.
 Secondly, based on our knowledge, we derive the technical estimations for our system, often referred to as "back of the envelope estimations".
 Thirdly, we outline the backbone of the system and API to support the functional requirements.
-Finally, we will gradually scale our system out to meet all the non-functional requirements and consider potential pitfalls and trade-offs.
+Finally, we gradually scale our system out to meet all the non-functional requirements and consider potential pitfalls and trade-offs.
 Now let’s dive right in!

 <Illustration width="440" height="193" alt="Music Apps Logos" src="/articles/music-streaming/apps_logos.webp" allowShrink />